 Is the COVID Vaccine Safe for People With Allergies?

 AstraZeneca's vaccine candidate (already approved in some countries but not in the U.S.) appears to be 76% effective after the first shot and 82% effective after the second.
-However, distribution of this vaccine has been suspended in several European countries after reports surfaced of 37 cases of dangerous blood clots in the more than 17 million people who’ve received the shot in the European Union and UK.
-Officials from the European Medicines Agency say there’s “no indication” right now that the clots were associated with the shot, but countries are still halting the shots for further evaluation.
-TBD on what that means for approval here in the U.S. or what it might indicate about allergic reactions.
+However, distribution of this vaccine was briefly suspended in several European countries after reports surfaced of 37 cases of dangerous blood clots in the more than 17 million people who had received the shot in the European Union and UK.
+Officials from the European Medicines Agency say there’s “no indication” right now that the clots were associated with the shot, and they have since resumed the rollout of this vaccine across Europe.
+But TBD on what this means for approval here in the U.S. or what it might indicate about allergic reactions.

 Novavax, another company working on vaccine development, says its two-shot vaccine candidate is 89% effective in the UK.
 We don't yet know information on allergic reactions for this vaccine yet.

 For now, where does that leave you?
 Should people with a history of allergic reactions still get the shot?
 The CDC says yes, unless you are allergic to one specific ingredient in the Pfizer and Moderna vaccines: polyethylene glycol.
 It’s a compound found in the mRNA vaccines and some other medications that causes a rare allergic reaction in a very small number of people.
 The CDC also recommends that people who had a severe allergic reaction to the first dose of the COVID vaccine (no matter which of the three options you got) should not get a second dose.
 The agency is asking patients who have allergic reactions to the COVID vaccine to contact their healthcare provider, who can enter their information into the U.S. government's Vaccine Adverse Event Reporting System (VAERS) for data collection.